EcoJulia/Microbiome.jl/manuscript/paper.md

 clinical covariates for human subjects), and storage or processing details.
-While the observed values for microbial `feature`s are uniformly numeric, and can be efficiently stored in a spares matrix of floating point numbers, `metadata` can take many forms.
+While the observed values for microbial `feature`s are uniformly numeric, and can be efficiently stored in a sparse matrix of floating point numbers, `metadata` can take many forms.
 Further, `CommuinityProfile`s may have hundreds to hundreds of thousands of features, while typically only a few dozen metadata variables are necessary for a given analysis.